MicrosoftDocs/PowerShell-Docs/dsc/configurations/reboot-a-node.md

 - File renames
 - Computer rename

-The **xPendingReboot** resource checks specific computer locations to determine if a reboot is pending.
-If the Node requires a reboot outside of DSC, the **xPendingReboot** resource sets the `$global:DSCMachineStatus` flag to `1` forcing a reboot and resolving the pending condition.
+The **PendingReboot** resource checks specific computer locations to determine if a reboot is pending.
+If the Node requires a reboot outside of DSC, the **PendingReboot** resource sets the `$global:DSCMachineStatus` flag to `1` forcing a reboot and resolving the pending condition.

 > [!NOTE]